 360 Virtual Reality: Demystifying differences between 360 & VR

-A quick glance in to the tech-o-sphere and it’s appears that 360 video and Virtual Reality are two cosy peas in a pod, both offering different virtual pros.
+A quick glance into the tech sphere might have you believe that 360 video and virtual reality are two cosy peas in a pod, with each format offering similar advantages.

-Tech is constantly changing the way we communicate with our audience and as 360 catches up, there are some distinct differences to note.
+This isn’t exactly so.
+Tech is constantly changing the way we communicate with our audience and, as 360 catches up to its older cousin, there are some distinct differences to note.
 Maybe you want to know which best suits your brand or discover the variety of headsets available?

-Whatever your interest, one thing that’s clear to see is that both are highly effective forms of advertising.
-But, how can they be utilised to make a more interactive experience and what’s the difference between them?
-Here at Pebble, we think it’s time to don the headset (or simply open up your handy 360 browser) and have a good old chat about how you could adopt them for your own content.
+Whatever your interest, one thing that’s clear to see is that both formats are highly effective forms of advertising.
+But how can they be utilised to make a more interactive experience and what’s the difference between them?
+Here at Pebble, we think it’s time to don the headset of virtual enquiry (or simply open up your handy 360 browser) and have a good old chat about how you could adopt each medium for your content.

 What’s the difference?